redtree76/IS-403-final/index.md

 <br>

 # 4. Value Proposition (Shannen)
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To address the problem of biofilm in duckweed cultivation, we identified stakeholders impacted and evaluated current management measures, recognising that existing methods are few, disruptive and labour-intensive.
-The proposed system aims to provide a non-destructive and automated biofilm management by monitoring fronds in real time and applying a novel removal method.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	To address the problem of biofilm in duckweed cultivation, we identified stakeholders impacted and evaluated current management measures, recognising that existing methods are few, disruptive and labour-intensive.
+The proposed system aims to explore novel biofilm removal methods.

 <br> **4.1.
 Stakeholder Analysis**